jrdefideveloper/coding-interview/README.md

 + AlgoExperts
 + Geek4Geeks
 + I own Skiena's Algorithm Design book but it bored me to tears so I didn't end up reading it much.
 Sorry sir skiena
++ Java [docs](https://docs.oracle.com/en/java/javase/11/docs/api/index.html) because unfortunately we're going to be using classes we never actually use in real life during the coding interviews.
+Like `Deque`

 Youtube channels - for motivation I like to watch competitive coders code.
 William Lin and Alex Wice are pretty great channels to follow.